christianbundy/load/README.md

 # Load

-Load quickly and easily clones repositories recursively.
+Quickly and easily load projects, regardless of language, framework, religion, sex, or other public/private/protected class.

 ## Installation